BinaryIgor/blog/blog/posts/reduce-the-search-space.md

     "title": "Reduce the search space",
     "slug": "reduce-the-search-space",
     "publishedAt": "2023-08-27",
     "excerpt": "When we work with a set of persisted (somewhere) data, we obviously want our queries to be fast.
-Whenever I think about optimizing certain data query, be it SQL (mostly) or NoSQL, I find it useful to think about those problems as a search space problems.
-What I mean is that, you query will be fast, if your search space is small."
+Whenever I think about optimizing certain data query, be it SQL (mostly) or NoSQL, I find it useful to think about those problems as a search space problems..."
 }
 ---